federico-linus/Video-Platform-Frontend/README.md

-**YouTube Page Clone**
+**Video Platform Frontend**

-A simple YouTube homepage clone built with HTML and CSS.
-This project replicates the layout and structure of YouTube’s homepage, including a header, sidebar navigation, and a grid of video previews with thumbnails, titles, authors, and view counts.
+A responsive video platform homepage built with HTML and CSS.
+This project replicates a typical video browsing layout, including a header, sidebar navigation, and a grid of video previews with thumbnails, titles, authors, and view counts.

-You can visit the page live at [YouTube Homepage Clone](https://linus9426.github.io/youtube-homepage-clone/)
+You can visit the page live at [YouTube Homepage Clone](https://federico-linus.github.io/video-platform-frontend/)

 ---